 Instructions

-• Preheat oven to 375 degrees F. Prepare pie crust and roll it out on a floured surface until it is slightly larger than your pie plate (affiliate link).
+• Preheat oven to 375°F. Prepare pie crust and roll it out on a floured surface until it is slightly larger than your pie plate (affiliate link).
 Carefully transfer the crust to the bottom of a 9-inch pie dish.
 Tuck the edges under and finish them with a decorative crimp, unless you want to add a braided crust around the edges or use another finishing style.
 Set aside in the fridge while you work on the filling.

-• Peel and slice the pears into ½-inch slices or chunks.
+• Peel and slice the pears into 1/2-inch slices or chunks.
 Add them to a large bowl, along with the sugar, flour, nutmeg, cinnamon, salt, lemon zest, and lemon juice.
 Gently toss to combine.
 Arrange the pear pie filling in the prepared pie crust and dot with pieces of butter on top.

 • In a medium bowl, combine the ingredients for the streusel topping and stir to combine, squeezing together into small clumps with your hands if needed.
 Sprinkle the streusel topping evenly over the pear filling, going all the way to the edges of the pie.